-"Achieved" means the actual level of a DS3 System Service which a Providing Unit provides in response to a Performance Incident;

-"Active Power" has the meaning given to it in the Grid Code

-"Active Power Control" has the meaning given to it in the Grid Code;

-"Agreement" means the document titled DS3 System Services Agreement including all applicable Schedules, and Appendices as may be amended and/or supplemented by agreement of the Parties;

-"Applicable Tolerance" means in relation to a DS3 System Service, the amount a Providing Unit's Achieved response is allowed to vary from its Expected response and still be considered as a 'Pass'.
-If this Applicable Tolerance is exceeded for a Performance Incident, the Performance Assessment will be deemed a Fail;

-"Assessment Period" means the time period over which a Performance Scalar is calculated.
-It is dependent on a number of criteria including the Data Start Date, Data Backstop Timeframe and the Data Backstop Limit;

-"Automatic Voltage Regulation or AVR" has the meaning given to it in the Agreement;

-"Availability" has the meaning given to it in the Grid Code;
+- "Achieved" means the actual level of a DS3 System Service which a Providing Unit provides in response to a Performance Incident; - "Agreement" means the document titled DS3 System Services Agreement including all applicable Schedules, and Appendices as may be amended and/or supplemented by agreement of the Parties; - "Applicable Tolerance" means in relation to a DS3 System Service, the amount a Providing Unit's Achieved response is allowed to vary from its Expected response and still be considered as a 'Pass'.
+If this Applicable Tolerance is exceeded for a Performance Incident, the Performance Assessment will be deemed a Fail; - "Assessment Period" means the time period over which a Performance Scalar is calculated.
+It is dependent on a number of criteria including the Data Start Date, Data Backstop Timeframe and the Data Backstop Limit; - "Availability" has the meaning given to it in the Grid Code; - "Available Volume" has the meaning given to it in the Agreement; - "Average SOR Deficit" has the meaning given to it in Section 4.6.1.5.4; - "Average SOR Requirement" has the meaning given to it in Section 4.6.1.5.3; - "Average TOR1 Deficit" has the meaning given to it in Section 4.6.1.8.4; - "Average TOR1 Requirement" has the meaning given to it in Section 4.6.1.8.3;

-"Availability Performance Scalar" means a multiplicative factor which may be used to adjust the payment for a given DS3 System Service to reflect a Providing Unit's historical Available Volumes for the provision of DS3 System Services;

-"Available Active Power" The maximum Active Power which a Providing Unit could export at a given time in the absence of any constraint or curtailment;

-"Available Volume" has the meaning given to it in the Agreement;

-"Average SOR Deficit" has the meaning given to it in Section 4.6.1.5.4;

-"Average SOR Requirement" has the meaning given to it in Section 5.9.2.34.6.1.5.3;

-"Average TOR1 Deficit" has the meaning given to it in Section 4.6.1.8.4;

-"Average TOR1 Requirement" has the meaning given to it in Section 5.10.2.54.6.1.8.3;

-"Calculated Headroom" is the difference between a unit's Available Active Power and the Active Power provided;